Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/events.md

 ### Chunk Generator

 Due to how TFC's chunk data works, this functionality is inherently tied to a `ChunkGenerator`.
-KubeJS TFC adds a new generator type, `kubejs_tfc:wrapped` which will wrap any arbitrary chunk generator and imitate its function while providing TFC's additional values.
+KubeJS TFC adds a new generator type, `kubejs_tfc:wrapped`, which will wrap any arbitrary chunk generator and imitate its function while providing TFC's additional values.

 In its json definition, the generator definition has the following fields: